Guillotine choke: Description

-The 2002 U.S Army Combatives field manual dictates that the fighter should first ensure that the enemy's head goes underneath one of their arms.
+The 2002 U.S Army Combatives field manual states that the fighter should first ensure that the enemy's head goes underneath one of their arms.
 The fighter wraps their arm around the enemy's head and under their neck.
 The fighter's palm should be facing their own chest.
 With the other hand, the fighter grasps the first hand, ensuring that they have not reached around the enemy's arm, and pulls upward with both hands.
 They now sit down and place the enemy within their guard, and finish the choke by pulling with their arms and pushing with their legs.